protolambda/dv5das/README.md

 The network layer serves the above, requiring:
 - Fast sample responses (keep accuracy for best case)
-- Resilience (keep accuracy for worst case, e.g. DoS attacks)
+- Resilience (keep accuracy for worst case, e.g. DoS attacks and maintain randomness for security)
 - Low resources (keep accuracy for lazy case, no excuses not to run it)

 Also note that data-availability only requires data to be published to anyone unconditionally,